kimdunh811-tech/donguk.github/index.md

 ## Hobbies

-I believe that long-term research and engineering work require both a healthy body and a focused mind.
+I believe that maintaining physical strength and mental clarity is essential for long-term research and engineering work.
-In my free time, I enjoy activities that help me recharge and build discipline.
+In my free time, I enjoy activities that help me stay disciplined, focused, and refreshed.

-- Running: Regular running to improve stamina and concentration.
+- **Strength Training (Weight Training):** Maintain consistent workouts to improve physical strength, posture, and stamina.
-- Hiking: Enjoy exploring mountains and nature to reset my mind.
+- **Traveling:** Enjoy exploring new cities, cultures, and environments to broaden my perspective and reset my mind.
-- Team Activities: Like playing badminton, bowling, and other sports that build teamwork.